Majorization-Minimization Networks for Inverse Problems: An Application to EEG Imaging: Learning with Analytical MM Guardrails

+As mentioned above, to ensure numerical stability, we consider the following mild constraint: $\Dc = \{\xv \in \R^s:\; \|\xv\| \ge \upsilon\}$ for a small $\upsilon>0$.
+In ESI, this is physically justified: the brain perpetually exhibits spontaneous background activity (even in a resting state), which, combined with unavoidable instrumental noise, establishes a non-vanishing floor in the recorded signal.
+Consequently, practical iterates never converge to zero, and the $\upsilon$-constraint formalizes a condition that naturally holds in all realistic scenarios.

 Under this assumption, together with the bounded energy of the observation data, we show that the cosine similarity loss has a Lipschitz continuous gradient on any bounded convex subset of $\Dc$.
-This property is desirable for designing efficient algorithms to minimize the loss.
-The proof is provided in Appendix \ref{app:propo1} and \ref{app:phi}.

-The following Proposition states the conditions that ensure the construction of a valid MM function when using $\CosSim$ as the similarity measure for the different terms of the loss in Problem \ref{eq:optpb}.
+Beyond merely ensuring the existence of a majorant, this property allows us to derive a state-dependent analytical bound that serves as an operational ``safety ceiling'' for the solver.
+By projecting the output of RNN into the feasible region defined by this bound, we ensure that every accelerated step remains strictly within the region of monotonic descent.
+The following Proposition establishes the conditions and the explicit curvature formula for our MM framework.